Tips For a Successful Transition Back to School

 As kids head back to school, it’s important for parents to understand that their child’s nervous system is going to go through a transition while their body gets used to having less active movement throughout their day.
 Summer time fun involves a lot of whole body big movement play.
 School time requires more small motor tabletop play and learning experiences.
 This shift in body movement can cause a child to get fidgety or anxious.
 Try not to increase this anxiety by emphasizing they should “sit still”, “be good”, or “pay attention”.
 Make sure they get a good amount of active movement during after school hours.

-If your child has been seeing an occupational therapist working on strategies to support attention and regulation, or if there are certain words that help your child connect to whole body listening, share those strategies and words with your child’s teacher prior to the commencement of the school year.
+If your child has been seeing an occupational therapist working on strategies to support attention and regulation, or if certain words help your child connect to whole body listening, share those strategies and words with your child’s teacher prior to the commencement of the school year.

 Painting - back to school tips